fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

         "name": "new_query",
         "description": "This will be a new query because a query with the name 'new_query' doesn't exist in Fleet.", "query": "SELECT * FROM osquery_info"
     },
     {
-        "name": "osquery_version",
-        "description": "Only this queries description will be modified because a query with the name 'osquery_version' exists in Fleet.", "query": "select launcher.version, osquery.version from kolide_launcher_info launcher, osquery_info osquery;" },
-    {
         "name": "osquery_schedule",